CrawfordGriffith/multicomp/README.md

 11. Install the IC's.
 Max232 chip points 'down', RAM chip pointe 'up'

 12. Install the cyclone minicard, UPSIDE DOWN, with the barrel jack to the right.
-The Upside dowm minicard will protrude past the top of the main PCB.
+The Upside down minicard will protrude past the top of the main PCB.
 This allows the programming header cable to be attached when the miniboard is plugged in.